 Sustainability action process learning resources

 The sustainability action process is a five step process that supports problem solving through active student participation.
-Refer to the primary and secondary learning resources for biodiversity.
 These resources provide a structured and consistent approach to teaching sustainability across the curriculum and support learning outcomes in science, geography, mathematics and English.

 A biodiversity audit includes school grounds surveys to identify the features of the grounds, their use and habitat assessments.
 Information gathered during this process can inform the school community on future planning.